apache/sirona/src/site/markdown/plugins.md

 ### Define the endpoints

 The `HelloEndpoints` class defines all the urls accessible for the hello plugin.
-It uses the `org.apache.commons.monitoring.reporting.web.handler.api.Regex`
+It uses the `org.apache.sirona.reporting.web.handler.api.Regex`
 annotation: